shambhav15/memori-js/README.md

 Most "Memory" libraries are just complex wrappers around vector stores. `memori-js` takes a different approach: **Memory should be invisible.**

 As a developer, you shouldn't care _how_ the relevant context is found, only that your agent _has_ it.
-By pushing this logic down into the infrastructure layer (SQLite) and the client layer (Patching), we allow you to build complex, stateful agents with simple, stateless code.
+By pushing this logic down into the infrastructure layer (SQLite/Postgres) and the client layer (Patching), we allow you to build complex, stateful agents with simple, stateless code.

 ---